 This matches the example COPY program.
 There are several ways in which a client can receive injected services:

-While the RADICORE framework does contain code which injects dependencies (Models) into a client (Controller), it has a particular implementation which I have not seen documented anywhere else.
+While the RADICORE framework does contain code which injects dependencies (Models) into a client (Controller or View), it has a particular implementation which I have not seen documented anywhere else.
 That implementation is the subject of this article.

 Inversion of Control is a design principle in which custom-written portions of a computer program receives the flow of control from an external source (e.g. a framework).
 In procedural programming, a program's custom code calls reusable libraries to take care of generic tasks, but with inversion of control, it is the external code or framework that is in control and calls the custom code.

 This is also known as the Hollywood Principle (don't call us, we'll call you) which is implemented using the Template Method Pattern.
 This uses an abstract superclass which contains a mixture of invariant/fixed methods which define the skeleton of an operation in terms of a number of steps.
-These fixed methods are interspersed with a number of variable/customisable methods which can be overridden in any concrete subclass in order to provide custom processing within that subclass.
+These fixed methods are interspersed with a number of variable/customisable "hook" methods which can be overridden in any concrete subclass in order to provide custom processing within that subclass.
+The developer does not have to write any code to call a customisable method in a subclass as that call is already provided in the superclass.

 In the RADICORE framework there is an abstract table class which is inherited by every concrete table class.
 This abstract class provides all the boilerplate code, which includes primary validation, to handle the communication between the front-end Presentation layer and the back-end Data Access layer.
 Each concrete subclass may contain their own implementations for any of the customisable "hook" methods in order to process the business rules which are specific to that subclass.
 Every method called by a Controller on a Model, or a View on a Model, is a template method.